jnoynaert/PressureDrop.jl/docs/src/index.md

 PressureDrop.jl is a Julia package for computing multiphase pressure profiles for gas lift optimization of oil & gas wells.

-It currently calculates outlet-referenced models for producing wells using non-coupled temperature gradients.
+Outlet-referenced models for producing wells using non-coupled temperature gradients are currently supported.

-!!!
-Note
+!!! note

     Note that all inputs and calculations are in U.S. field units.

 # Contents